stumacsolutions/hello-world/README.md

 the use of Snap CI to create a continuous deployment pipeline into an AWS environment orchestrated by Docker Cloud.

-# Build Status
+# Build Pipeline Status
 [![Build Status](https://snap-ci.com/stumacsolutions/hello-world/branch/master/build_image)](https://snap-ci.com/stumacsolutions/hello-world/branch/master)

-The pipeline for this project can be found here: https://snap-ci.com/stumacsolutions/hello-world/branch/master
+The Snap CI pipeline for this project can be found here: https://snap-ci.com/stumacsolutions/hello-world/branch/master

 Each stage in the pipeline is a single gradle wrapper command.